Why are there differences in salaries?

 Average employee compensation data is based on the USN employee salary data published on the Glassdoor between the 1.
 January 2009 and the 17.
 August 2015.
 The data was adjusted for inflation and shows the median value per company.
 The total compensation includes basic salary, commissions, gratuities, bonuses and all other forms of referenced benefits.
 Both full-time and part-time staff were considered to be consistent with SEC standards.
 To ensure statistical validity, only companies that received at least 30 salary data from employees within the above period were considered.
 This applied to 441 of the companies listed in the SundP 500.

-As a caveat, this study examined only the compensation of CEOs of large capital market-oriented companies listed in the SundP 500 stock index.
-These examples are not representative of the salaries of CEOs and directors of the entire US labor market.
-Small and medium-sized business managers receive significantly lower compensation.
+It must be said, however, that this study only examined the salaries of CEOs of large capital market-oriented companies that are listed in the SundP 500 stock index.
+These examples are not representative of the salaries of CEOs and general managers for the entire US labor market.
+Managing directors of small and medium-sized companies receive significantly lower remuneration.
 And.
 The remuneration of CEOs varies greatly from year to year.
-The amount paid to CEOs in large companies depends on stock compensation programs and bonus payments, which fluctuate heavily each year.
+In large companies, the amount paid to CEOs is dependent on share-based compensation programs and bonus payments, which fluctuate widely from year to year.